 - Thinking positively!

 You should keep in mind that chronic fatigue can also be a symptom of more serious conditions such as chronic fatigue syndrome (CFS), depression, or thyroid disease.
 If you're feeling fatigued, it is advisable to stay away from stimulants or sedatives; these may worsen the problem in the long run.
 Speaking with your health care provider may be helpful in finding a fatigue-busting and serotonin-boosting plan that works best for you.
-Students at Columbia can make an appointment by contacting Medical Services (Morningside) or the Student Health Service (CUMC).
 Here's to positive energy, relaxation, and feeling great!Alice!